Sections of this page:

 - Financial Aid and Withdrawals

-- Student Academic Progression and Financial Aid
+- Student Academic Progression (SAP) and Financial Aid

 Financial assistance at Lakeview College of Nursing is available in the form of scholarships, grants, and loans.
-In-depth information and counseling may be obtained from the Financial Aid Office located on the second floor, room 202, of the Danville Campus Building.
+Additional information and counseling may be obtained from the Financial Aid Office located on the second floor, room 202, of the Danville Campus Building.
 Office hours are 8 am to 4 pm Monday through Friday.

 Using Financial Aid to Pay for Classes